 John Winthrop famously wrote in this journal that the Arbella departed for the New World on Easter Monday – March 29, 1630.
 But the Puritan Easter would soon disappear.

-But upon arriving in the Massachusetts Bay Colony, Winthrop and his fellow Puritans took pains to avoid mentioning even the word ‘Easter.’
+Uppon arriving in the Massachusetts Bay Colony, Winthrop and his fellow Puritans took pains to avoid mentioning even the word ‘Easter.’

 The Puritans wanted to abolish all references to pagan gods and popish rituals.
 The Bible didn’t mention holidays, they reasoned, so saints’ days and feast days were nothing more than Roman inventions.